dmitriz/cpsfy/DOCUMENTATION.md

-The constructed promise `new Promise(producer)` only keeps the very first call of either of the callbacks, whereas the producer function itself may call its callbacks multiple times, each of which would be fully retained as output when CPS functions are used instead of promises.
+The constructed promise `new Promise(producer)` only keeps the very first call of either of the callbacks, whereas the producer function itself may call its callbacks multiple times, each of which would be fully retained as output when CPS functions are used instead of Promises.

 ## Promises
 Any JavaScript Promise generates a CPS function via its `.then` method